pts/pts-chroot-env-qq/README.txt

   directories on the $PATH if they are visible from within the chroot environment (e.g. /tmp/mychroot/opt/myprogdir will be kept on $PATH, /var/myprog2dir will be removed).
+* It hides the /proc and /dev/pts mounts from the host system (using `unshare -m').
 * It automates the creation of chroot environments on i386 Linux systems with Linux distributions Ubuntu, Debian and Alpine.